dennisdevio/milestone-project-3/README.md

 #### First Time User Goals
 - As a first time user I want to be able to easily understand what services you provide.
-- As a first time user I want to be able to easily read reviews others have left.
+- As a first time user I want to be able to easily be able to read reviews others have left.
 - As a first time user I want to be able to easily understand what the membership is about.
 - As a first time user I want to know the site easily accessible on computer and mobile devices, especially if I'm going to sign up.